 High School History

-Bridgeway’s high school social studies and history courses are designed to inform and encourage students to analyze what they are learning; to apply the principles and lessons from history through their own lives; and to recognize the similarities between civilizations.
+Bridgeway’s online high school social studies and history courses are designed to inform and encourage students to analyze what they are learning; to apply the principles and lessons from history through their own lives; and to recognize the similarities between civilizations.
 Homeschooling high school students is where at-home education really shines.

 The curriculum provides historical contexts and/or in-depth studies of specific periods in history, as well as a look at the changing geography of each region and the development of government.
 Students will also look at major events and key individuals in history and in government, and analyze the impact on society and our developing world.
 Many courses provide the opportunity for high school students to critically think through the analysis of primary source documents.

 The Honors courses allow students to specialize in specific topics and gain a solid grounding in those topics.
 AP-Prep courses are college-level courses designed to prepare students for the Advanced Placement exam.

 Can you find Djibouti on a world map?
 What is the climate like in Afghanistan?
 What are the primary geographical features of Australia?
 How have the continents of Europe and Asia changed since the fall of Communism?
 The answers to these questions and much more can be found in this world geography course.
 This course provides a current overview of world boundaries, helps students readily visualize other parts of the world with easy-to-read detailed maps, explains how boundaries change as new nations are formed, and gives homeschool students an appreciation for other cultures with in-depth country profiles.